What can I expect?

 Even if you want to spend a large amount of your own time on your lawn, there’s no guarantee that you won’t mess it up.
 People hire experts as experts know what they’re doing.

-Hiring a lawn care company means you can expect good results because of their knowledge and expertise.
+Hiring a lawn mowing service means you can expect good results because of their knowledge and expertise.

 Any good lawn care contractor will be licensed and insured, meaning you won’t have to worry about liability (make sure they are).